 - (2) advances participants to an online study web page that is otherwise inaccessible.

-- The consent form for web-based studies must:
+- The consent form for web-based studies must include required elements of consent as/if applicable to the study.

 Assent from minors: Assent is defined as "a child’s affirmative agreement to participate in research."
 By the same token, a child’s passive resignation to submit to an intervention or procedure should not be considered assent.